Read

 Is any technical prerequisite required?

-No. The day welcomes beginners, enthusiasts and professionals who want to discover the setting or assess where they stand.
+The day welcomes beginners, enthusiasts and professionals who want to discover the setting or assess their current practice.

 What can eight hours realistically clarify?